Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 They strayed close enough for microphones and cameras to be thrust in their direction and a clamour of questions that only quieted when major Jackson raised her hands and pleaded for peace.

 Regaari had been choosing his words with care all the way up the slope.
 "That was an experience I know I shall never forget." he said.
-“The word *‘Earth’* doesn’t quite translate properly into Gaori.
-We have a word for dirt and mud, another word for the ground beneath our feet… but I think having been here to see and hear and smell all of this, the word that fits best is *‘Yeì’* which means… well, it means a place where things grow.”
+"The word *‘Earth’* doesn’t quite translate properly into Gaori.
+We have a word for dirt and mud, another word for the ground beneath our feet… but I think having been here to see and hear and smell all of this, the word that fits best is *‘Yeì’* which means… well, it means a place where things grow."

 Lots of deathworlder teeth became visible as the journalists collectively grinned and started spinning that soundbite while Powell and the Protectors gently escorted Ayma and Regaari away from them.